dsi-explore/eda20-team4-project/3_Results/3_5_Text-Analysis.md

 ## Interpretation

-We did not find anything by doing a text analysis with the the most used words so we are now doing a text analysis with the most commonly used two-word phrases.
-Now we can see popular jobs within our data set such as machin learning and data scientist.
+We did not many interesting results by doing a text analysis with the the most used words so we are now doing a text analysis with the most commonly used two-word phrases.
+Now we can see popular jobs within our data set such as machine learning and data scientist.

 # Combine Plots